forlilab/Ringtail/docs/source/cmdline.rst

 .. code-block:: bash

-    $ python ../scripts/rt_process_vs.py read --input_db output.db --eworst -6 --hb_interactions A:VAL:279: A:LYS:162: --vdw_interactions 'A:VAL:279: A:LYS:162: --max_miss 1)
+    $ python ../scripts/rt_process_vs.py read --input_db output.db --eworst -6 --hb_interactions A:VAL:279: A:LYS:162: --vdw_interactions A:VAL:279: A:LYS:162: --max_miss 1

 Clustering
 ============
-In addition to the filtering options outlined in the table below #TODO, ligands passing given filters can be clustered to provide a reduced set of dissimilar ligands based on Morgan fingerprints (``--mfpt_cluster``) or interaction (``--interaction_cluster``) fingerprints.
+In addition to the filtering options outlined in the table below, ligands passing given filters can be clustered to provide a reduced set of dissimilar ligands based on Morgan fingerprints (``--mfpt_cluster``) or interaction (``--interaction_cluster``) fingerprints.
 Dissimilarity is measured by Tanimoto distance and clustering is performed with the Butina clustering algorithm.
 Clustering can be also be performed on a bookmark that has already been saved to the database, without providing any extra filter values.
 In this case, the bookmark over which to cluster (or additional filtering) on is specified by ``--filter_bookmark`` (must be different from ``--bookmark_name``).

 .. code-block:: bash